BitcoinDesign/Guide/guide/multiple-wallets.md

    height = 398
 %}

+Remember to guide users during wallet setup towards best practices around [progressive security]({{ '/guide/getting-started/principles/#security' | relative_url }}).
+Even with strong guidance, you often still want to allow users to deviate, to accomodate their unique use case and context.

+{% include image-gallery.html pages = page.images_custom_backup %}

 We also keep a single [contact book]({{ '/guide/daily-spending-wallet/contacts/' | relative_url }}) across wallets.
 And for balance and transactions, we default to separate views by default, with the option for a unified view.
+More on that below.

 Certain aspects of the application need to be flexible.
-For example, when a user scans a QR code of an invoice, an appropriate wallet can be automatically chosen.
+For example, when a user scans a [QR code]({{ '/guide/daily-spending-wallet/requesting/#qr-code' | relative_url }}) of an invoice, an appropriate wallet can be automatically chosen.
 But this might not match the user intent, so they should be able to easily switch.

-Let's look at the most important screens and user flows.
+Let's take a closer look at some of the important screens and user flows.

 ## Payments screen

-Compared to the [daily spending wallet]({{ '/guide/daily-spending-wallet/' | relative_url }}), the only addition to the payments screen is an indicator for the currently selected wallet, right above the amount input.
+Compared to the [daily spending wallet]({{ '/guide/daily-spending-wallet/requesting/#requesting-entry-point' | relative_url }}), the only addition to the payments screen is an indicator for the currently selected wallet, right above the amount input.
 This indicator also functions as a button to expand the wallet selector modal.

-The modal lists all available wallets, along with their balance.
-The balance for the inheritance wallet is not visible, since the user has set up a separate PIN for it.
+The modal lists all available wallets, along with their balances.
+In our scenario, the balance of the inheritance wallet is not visible, since the user has set up a [separate PIN]({{ '/guide/daily-spending-wallet/privacy/#entering-a-pin-to-reveal-information' | relative_url }}) for it.
 They are concerned about accidentally exposing this information to bystanders.

 {% include image-gallery.html pages = page.images_payments %}

 ## Balance & activity

-Balance and activity list by default only show information from the currently selected wallet.
+By default, balance and [activity]({{ '/guide/daily-spending-wallet/activity/' | relative_url }}) only include information from the currently selected wallet.
 A wallet switcher is available again right above the balance.
 This switcher includes the option to select multiple (or all) wallets, so users can more easily get an overview of all their funds.
 This selection carries through to the search functionality.

 {% include image-gallery.html pages = page.images_activity %}